Environmental Restoration in Florida

 - Evaluating Impacts of Citrus Production on Groundwater Quality

 - Evaluation of reservoirs for runoff storage in the Caloosahatchee watershed

 - Optimization of Best Management Practices for Beef Cattle Ranching in the Lake Okeechobee Basin

 College and University Education

 Youth and continuing adult education are critical to develop new talent and human resources to address the water quality issues of the future.
-Educational curricula in environmental restoration are available within several departments at the LSU AgCenter.
-Graduate and undergraduate programs in key departments include:
+Educational curricula in environmental restoration are available within several departments at the University of Florida.
+Key departments include: